Right-wing paramilitarism in Colombia: Forced displacement

-Displaced Embera-Catios Indian girl in Cazuca near Bogota, Colombia.
+Displaced Embera-Catios Indian girl in Cazuca near Bogotá, Colombia.
 Paramilitary violence is responsible for most of the displacement in the country's ongoing conflict.

 More than 5 million people out of Colombia's total population of approximately 40 million have been internally displaced since 1985, making it the country with the second highest internally displaced population in the world after Sudan.
 Over 3 million people have been displaced after President Álvaro Uribe took office in 2002, with over 300,000 displaced in 2005 alone.

 Paramilitary groups have been held responsible for the largest portion of displacement.
 In the years 2000 and 2001, paramilitaries were blamed for 48 percent and 53 percent of forced displacement, respectively.
 The displacement is not only a side-effect of the civil conflict, but also a deliberate policy to remove people from their territories, so that the land can be taken by wealthy elites, multinational corporations, and criminal syndicates, as well as to attack the civilian support base for the guerrillas.